- Individual flats generally require smaller heat pumps

 - It is important to choose the right type and size of heat pump

-They can gather heat from the air, ground and water, turning it into a clean, unlimited source of energy.
+Heat pumps are becoming a more common feature in both homes and flats.
+They can gather heat from the air, ground, and water, turning it into a clean, unlimited energy source.

 In this article, we take a look at how that works and answer the following questions: